clarinsi/STARK/README.md

-# STARK: a tool for statistical analysis of dependency-parsed corpora
+# STARK: a tool for dependency-tree extraction and analysis
-STARK is a python-based command-line tool for extraction of dependency trees from parsed corpora based on various user-defined criteria.
-It is primarily aimed at processing corpora based on the [Universal Dependencies](https://universaldependencies.org/) annotation scheme, but it also takes any other corpus in the [CONLL-U](https://universaldependencies.org/format.html) format as input.
+STARK is a highly-customizible open-source tool that extracts various types of dependency trees from parsed corpora and quantifies them with respect to frequency, association strength and keyness.
+It is primarily aimed at processing corpora based on the [Universal Dependencies](https://universaldependencies.org/) annotation scheme, but it also takes any other dependency treebank in the [CONLL-U](https://universaldependencies.org/format.html) format as input.

 ## Windows installation and execution
 ### Installation